-In e-mediation, we provide mediation services to parties who are located at a distance from one another or whose conflict is so strong they can’t stand to be in the same room.
+In digital mediation, we provide mediation services to parties who are located at a distance from one another or whose conflict is so strong they can’t stand to be in the same room.

-E-mediation resembles traditional facilitative mediation using video conferencing services (Google Hangouts, FaceTime, or Skype).
+Digital mediation resembles traditional facilitative mediation using video conferencing services (Zoom, Google, FaceTime, or Skype).
 This allows parties to easily communicate with one another and the mediator in real time while also benefiting from visual and vocal cues.
 Studies show that technology-enhanced mediation can be just as effective as traditional meditation and more importantly, parties often find it to be a low-stress process that increases trust and promotes positive emotions.